Masaramat/basecamp_2/README.md

-# Welcome to My Basecamp 1
+## Welcome to My Basecamp 1
 MyBasecamp1 is a web-based project management tool inspired by the original Basecamp.
 It allows users to create accounts, log in, and manage projects.
-The application is divided into three parts: User Registration, Session Management, and Project Management.
----

 ## Task
 The tasks are splitted into three parts which include: